10 Great Plant Sources for Natural Dyes

 make a dye in a spectrum of palest coffee to khaki to olive green.
 The flowers and dye bath will require a small dose of iron, or other mordant, to achieve good color-fastness.

 7 / 10

 Even foragers can make homemade dyes thanks to the ubiquitous acorn’s pigment properties.
 Steeping a pound of these common autumn-ripening seeds yields a dark and steely black, which readily binds to harder-to-dye fabric like cotton.

 A good handful of this deliciously aromatic popular herb simmered in hot water will create a verdant pool of color.
 Adding different mordants will adjust the pigment, creating a whole range of possibilities, from olive green to butter yellow.

 Wild or cultivated, the skins of ripe grapes pack a powerful pigment punch.
 Little wonder wine is so good at staining clothes!
 Crushed grapes must be boiled down with water until the desired concentration and color are reached.
 Bear in mind that, as with all natural dyes, some fading may take place.

-The vegetable garden can yield dual-purpose edibles with excellent dye characteristics.
+can yield dual-purpose edibles with excellent dye characteristics.
 Spinach yields color in a spectrum from gray to green, but requires a mordant, like alum and vinegar, to make the dye bind properly to yarn.